What is Recoverable Depreciation in Home Insurance?

 20 | $0 | $10,000 |

-Example based on a roof expected to last 20 years with initial value of $10,000
+Example based on a roof expected to last 20 years with an initial value of $10,000

 Nonrecoverable depreciation

-It's possible to have some nonrecoverable depreciation when making your insurance claim.
-This is most likely when you have an actual cash value policy, which only reimburses you for the depreciated value of damaged or stolen property.
+It's possible to have some nonrecoverable depreciation when filing an insurance claim.
+This is most likely when you have an actual cash value policy, which only pays the depreciated value of damaged or stolen property.
 In this case, nonrecoverable depreciation is equal to total depreciation.

-Even if you have a replacement cost policy, there may be exceptions on some items or causes of damage.
-Fragile items like carpets or awnings may only be covered up to their actual cash value.
-If both your deck and the awning over it are damaged in a storm, the deck may be covered up to its full replacement cost but the awning only covered to its actual cash value.
+Even if you have a replacement cost policy, there may be exceptions for some items or causes of damage.
+Fragile items, such as carpets and awnings, may only be covered up to their actual cash value.
+If both your deck and the awning over it are damaged in a storm, you may get full replacement cost for the deck , but only the actual cash value of the awning.

-Some claims are paid differently depending on the source of damage.
-For example, an insurer might pay out RCV for damage to a roof if a tree falls on it, but only pay ACV if the damage is caused directly by wind or hail.
+Some claims are paid differently, depending on the source of damage.
+For example, a company might pay RCV for damage to a roof if a tree falls on it.
+But they may only pay ACV if the damage is caused directly by wind or hail.

-The potential mixture of ACV and RCV coverage makes it important for you to verify the details of your policy.
-In many cases, you will find certain categories of property that are subject to nonrecoverable depreciation.
+The potential mixture of ACV and RCV coverage makes it important to verify the details of your policy.
+In many cases, you'll find categories subject to nonrecoverable depreciation.

 Find Cheap Homeowners Insurance Quotes in Your Area

-Claiming recoverable depreciation from your insurance company begins with filing a claim.
-An insurance adjuster will calculate the RCV, ACV and depreciation of the property that was lost or damaged.
+Claiming recoverable depreciation begins with filing an insurance claim.
+An adjuster will calculate the RCV, ACV and depreciation of the lost or damaged property.
 Then the company will send you a check for the ACV amount, minus your insurance deductible.

-Next, you pay to replace or repair the item in question.
-Whether you buy a replacement or take bids for repair work, make sure to keep all of your receipts to show your insurer that you've used the money from the first check as intended.
-It's possible that your insurer will pay your repair person directly.
+Next, you'll pay to replace or repair the item.
+Whether you buy a replacement or take bids for repair work, make sure to keep all of your receipts to show the insurance company you used the money from the first check as intended.
+They may pay your repair person directly.

 How recoverable depreciation is paid on a damaged roof | |